opensearch-project/documentation-website/_dashboards/visualize/vega.md

 ### Step 3: Add the Vega specification

 By default, queries use data from the local cluster.
-You can assign individual `data_source_name` values to each OpenSearch query within your Vega specification.
+You can assign individual `data_source_name` values to each OpenSearch query in your Vega specification.
 This allows you to query multiple indexes across different data sources in a single visualization.

 1. Verify that the data source you created is specified under `data_source_name`.
 Alternatively, within your Vega specification, add the `data_source_name` field under the `url` property to target a specific data source by name.
 2. Copy the following Vega specification and then select the **Update** button in the lower-right corner.
 The visualization should appear.